 Employees might inadvertently – or intentionally – move items to the wrong locations.
 Or they might input the wrong information into their location tracking software.
 Even if information is entered correctly, someone else might end up moving items to another location.

-When items are lost (however it happens), warehouse inventory management teamhas to send crews to locate items in huge warehouses, some that contain multiple levels.
+When items are lost (however it happens), warehouse inventory management team has to send crews to locate items in huge warehouses, some that contain multiple levels.
 Each area – full of shelves high and low – has to be thoroughly checked.
+But now with RFID solutions for warehouse now tracking and checking inventories will be very easy.

 The Senitron Hands-Free RFID Solution

-Senitron’s Hands-Free RFID Solution simplifies inventory and asset management and creates a real-time record of where items are.
+Senitron’s Hands-Free RFID inventory management system for warehouse simplifies inventory and asset management and creates a real-time record of where items are.
 By doing this, companies can have their staff doing the jobs they are trained to do, which isn’t necessarily heading into a warehouse on a scavenger hunt for lost items.

-Here’s how the Senitron Hands-Free RFID Solution works in a warehouse environment:
+Here’s how the Senitron Hands-Free RFID Solutions for warehouse works in a warehouse environment:

 - The Senitron team retrofits and installs hands-free Senitron RFID sensors in each shelf throughout the warehouse.